Fifty lei

-The fifty-lei banknote is one of the circulating denomination of the Romanian leu.
-It is the same size as the 50 Euro banknote.
+The fifty lei banknote is one of the circulating denomination of the Romanian leu.
+It is the same size as the 50 euro note.

 The main color of the banknote is yellow.
 It pictures, on the obverse, pilot and engineer Aurel Vlaicu, and on the reverse the A Vlaicu Nr.
 II airplane design, the head of an eagle, and the sketch of the Gnome motor of his airplane.

 History

 In earlier times, the denomination was also in the coin form, as follows: